XLi-Lab/P1_Dominance_vs_Epistasis/README.md

 It contains all the codes to simulate and generate dataframes for plotting the data.
 This code also includes the fuctions and parameters defined in "Function.R" and "Parameter_and_WT.R" for a quick analysis.

 ## 4-Figure.R
 It contains all the code used to generate figures.
+If you have successfully unzipped the "All_model.Rdata", you don't need to run "3-Make_dataframe.R" for waiting a long time to generate data.
+You can directly run "4-Figure.R" to generate pictures.